caiovncius/WpCourses/readme.txt

 ﻿=== WpCourses ===
-Contributors: Colde <colde@colde.com.br>
+Contributors: caiovncius <caio@colde.com.br>
 Donate link: http://colde.com.br
 Tags: courses, moodle, wordpress 4.0, calendar, calendar courses Requires at least:3.9
 Tested up to: 4.0
-Stable tag: 1.0
+Stable tag: 1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WpCursos helps you manage your course catalog and schedule of classes.

-Description == ==

 WpCourses, is a tool for managing course catalog.
+Ideal for training companies schools and training center

+== Description ==

+WpCourses, is a tool for managing course catalog.
 Ideal for training companies schools and training center, the WpCursos allows you to manage and display information about your courses and schedule of classes, and vacancies.

+New Features in 1.2 version:
+* Create Course Product in Woocommerce in create or edit course.
+* Sale course in Woocommerce
+* Create pre enrollment in new order created
+* Publish enrollment in Woocommerce order changed status to completed.

 Will soon be available to pro with a ton of new features and improvements like version: